JuliaDataScience/JuliaDataScience/contents/stats_vis.md

 ## Statistical Visualizations {#sec:stats_vis}

 There are several statistical visualization techniques.
-We will focus on mainly two: box plots and density plots, since they are the most used and our preferred way to analyze univariate data.
+We will focus on mainly two: **box plots** and **density plots**, since they are the most used and our preferred way to analyze univariate data.

 We will also use the same `more_grades` dataset from @sec:stats_central.

 ### Box Plots {#sec:stats_vis_boxplots}

-Box plots are ...
+Box plots are a method for graphically depicting numerical data through their quartiles.
+The "box" is typically represented by the quartiles 1 to 3.
+The median, second quartile -- Q2, or percentile 0.5, is the line inside the box.
+The first and third quartile, Q1 and Q3, or percentiles 0.25 and 0.75, respectively, are the box's lower and upper bounds.
+Finally, we have the "whisker" which, traditionally (and default in most data visualization techniques), is the range composed by extending the interquartile range (IQR) by 1.5.

 The basic box plot can be drawn using `Makie.jl` (see Chapter -@sec:datavisMakie).
 It accepts a `x` and `y` vectors which represents the positions of the categories and the variables within the boxes, respectively.